ColinGilbert/polyvox/documentation/TextureMapping.rst

 This is a very simple example, and such use of conditional branching within the shader may not be the best approach as it incurs some performance overhead and becomes unwieldy with a large number of materials.
 Other approaches include encoding a colour directly into the material identifier, or using the identifier as an index into a texture atlas or array.

-Note that PolyVox currently stores that material identifier for the vertex as a float, but this will probably change in the future to use the same type as is stored in the volume.
-It will then be up to you which type you pass to the GPU (older GPUs may not support integer values) but if you do use floats then watch out for precision issues and avoid equality comparisons.

 Blending between materials
 --------------------------
 An additional complication when working with smooth voxel terrain is that it is usually desirable to blend smoothly between adjacent voxels with different materials.
 This situation does not occur with cubic meshes because the texture is considered to be per-face instead of per-vertex, and PolyVox enforces this by ensuring that all the vertices of a given face have the same material.

 With a smooth mesh it is possible for each of the three vertices of any given triangle to have different material identifiers.
 If this is not explicitly handled then the graphics hardware will interpolate these material values across the face of the triangle.
 Fundamentally, the concept of interpolating between material identifiers does not make sense, because if we have (for example) 1='grass', 2='rock' and 3='sand' then it does not make sense to say rock is the average of grass and sand.

 Correctly handling of this is a surprising difficult problem.
-For now, the best approach is described in our article 'Volumetric representation of virtual terrain' which appeared in Game Engine Gems Volume 1 and which is freely available through the Google Books preview here: http://books.google.com/books?id=WNfD2u8nIlIC&lpg=PR1&dq=game%20engine%20gems&pg=PA39#v=onepage&q&f=false
+For now, one approach is described in our article 'Volumetric representation of virtual terrain' which appeared in Game Engine Gems Volume 1 and which is freely available through the Google Books preview here: http://books.google.com/books?id=WNfD2u8nIlIC&lpg=PR1&dq=game%20engine%20gems&pg=PA39#v=onepage&q&f=false

-As off October 2012 we are actively researching alternative solutions to this problem though it will be some time before the results become available.

 Actual implementation of these material blending approaches is left as an exercise to the reader, though it is possible that in the future we will add some utility functions to PolyVox to assist with tasks such as splitting the mesh or adding the required extra vertex attributes.
 Our test implementations have performed the mesh processing on the CPU before the mesh is uploaded to the graphics card, but it does seem like there is a lot of potential for implementing these approaches in the geometry shader.